 Detection Therapy Total

 Accumulated Goodwill \$ - \$ - \$ 47,937

 Accumulated impairment (26,828)

-Balance at December 31, 2011 21,109

-Balance at December 31, 2012 21,109

 Fair value allocation 7,663 13,446

-Balance at December 31, 2013 \$7,663 \$13,446 \$ 21,109
+Balance at December 31, 2013 7,663 13,446 21,109

+Acquistion of DermEbx and Radion 6,154 6,154

+Balance at December 31, 2014 \$ 7,663 \$19,600 \$ 27,263

-(j) Revenue Recognition
+(i) Revenue Recognition

 The Company recognizes revenue primarily from the sale of products and from the sale of services and supplies.
-Revenue is recognized when delivery has occurred, persuasive evidence of an arrangement exists, fees are fixed or determinable and collectability is probable.
-For product revenue, delivery has occurred upon shipment provided title and risk of loss has passed to the customer.
-Services and supplies revenue are considered to be delivered as the services are performed or over the period of the supply agreement.
+Revenue is recognized when delivery has occurred, persuasive evidence of an arrangement exists, fees are fixed or determinable and collectability of the related receivable is probable.
+For product revenue, delivery has occurred upon shipment provided title and risk of loss have passed to the customer.
+Services and supplies revenue are considered to be delivered as the services are performed or over the estimated life of the supply agreement.

-The Company recognizes revenue from the sale of its digital, film-based CAD and electronic brachytherapy products and services in accordance FASB ASC Update No. 2009-13, "Multiple-Deliverable Revenue Arrangements" ("ASU 2009-13") and ASC Update No. 2009-14, "Certain Arrangements That Contain Software Elements", ("ASU 2009-14") and ASC 985-605 "Software".
-Revenue for the sale of certain CAD products is recognized in accordance with ASC 840 ("Leases") ("ASC 840").
-Revenue related to certain arrangements was recognized in accordance with FASB ASC Topic 605-35 "Revenue Recognition - Construction-Type and Production-Type Contracts" ("ASC 605-35").
+The Company recognizes revenue from the sale of its digital, film-based CAD and cancer therapy products and services in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Update No. 2009-13, "Multiple-Deliverable Revenue Arrangements" ("ASU 2009-13") and ASC Update No. 2009-14, "Certain Arrangements That Contain Software Elements" ("ASU 2009-14") and ASC 985-605, "Software" ("ASC 985-605").
+Revenue for the sale of certain CAD products is recognized in accordance with ASC 840 "Leases" ("ASC 840").
 For multiple element arrangements, revenue is allocated to all deliverables based on their relative selling prices.
 In such circumstances, a hierarchy is used to determine the selling price to be used for allocating revenue to deliverables as follows: (i) vendor-specific objective evidence of fair value ("VSOE"), (ii) third-party evidence of selling price ("TPE"), and (iii) best estimate of the selling price ("BESP").
 VSOE generally exists only when the deliverable is sold separately and is the price actually charged for that deliverable.
 The process for determining BESP for deliverables without VSOE or TPE considers multiple factors including relative selling prices; competitive prices in the marketplace, and management judgment, however, these may vary depending upon the unique facts and circumstances related to each deliverable.

-Evidence of an arrangement is determined by the use of customer purchase orders that are subject to the Company's terms and conditions or, in the case of an Original Equipment Manufacturer ("OEM") the arrangement would be governed by the applicable distribution agreement.
-In accordance with the applicable distribution agreements, the OEM does not have a right of return, and title and risk of loss passes to the OEM upon shipment.
+The Company uses customer purchase orders that are subject to the Company's terms and conditions or, in the case of an Original Equipment Manufacturer ("OEM") are governed by distribution agreements.
+In accordance with the Company's distribution agreements, the OEM does not have a right of return, and title and risk of loss passes to the OEM upon shipment.
 The Company generally ships Free On Board shipping point and uses shipping documents and third-party proof of delivery to verify delivery and transfer of title.
 In addition, the Company assesses whether collection is probable by considering a number of factors, including past transaction history with the customer and the creditworthiness of the customer, as obtained from third party credit references.